Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Semantic Logical Koopman Auto-encoder

 \item A \emph{prediction loss} ($\mathcal{L}_3$) ensures accurate prediction of future system states and is provided as follows.

 \end{enumerate}

-The total loss function combines these three losses with an $\mathit{l}_2$ regularization term to prevent overfitting, leading to the final optimization problem formulated as.
+The total loss function combines these three losses with a $\mathit{l}_2$ regularization term to prevent overfitting, leading to the final optimization problem formulated as.

-where $c_n$ are positive real coefficients and $\mathbf{W}$ represents the network weights.
+where $c_n$ are positive real coefficients and $\mathbf{W}$ represents the model weights.
 During this phase, frequent wireless transmission of system states and their representations is required to solve the optimization problem in~\eqref{eq_Koopman_opt_problem}.

-In the second phase starting at time $t = k\tau_o$, after training the DSK model, the sensor transmits state representations $\mathbf{z}_{i,k}$ to the controller, which computes control commands $\mathbf{u}_{i,k}$.
-The controller predicts future states at time $t = (k+l)\tau_o$ using the DSK model and decoder as
+In the second phase, starting at time $t = k\tau_o$, after training the \gls{dsk} model, the sensor transmits state representations $\mathbf{z}_{i,k}$ to the remote controller, which computes control commands $\mathbf{u}_{i,k}$.
+The controller predicts future states at time $t = (k+l)\tau_o$ using the \gls{dsk} model and decoder as

 for $l \in \mathbb{Z}_{+}$.
-To counter prediction errors from communication noise and system uncertainties, periodic model fine-tuning is required, after which other plants adopt the trained models for their control phases outlined below.
+To counter prediction errors from communication noise and system uncertainties, frequent model fine-tuning is required, after which other plants adopt the trained models for training their own models, outlined below.